mike-weiner/display-event-locations-tec/README.md

 Yes!
 You can choose to display just the name of the location or the name of the location and the full address of the location underneath the location name.
 See the [screenshots](https://wordpress.org/plugins/display-event-locations-tec/#screenshots) for all of the different ways you can display information within the tooltip.

-See the FAQ titled "How do I display the street address underneath the location name within the tooptip?" (below) to learn how to enable the street address within the tooltip.
+See the FAQ titled "How do I display the street address underneath the location name within the tooltip?" (below) to learn how to enable the street address within the tooltip.

 ### How do I change the phrase "Location: " that is displayed before the name of an event's venue/location within the tooltip?